Senior Editor and Researcher

 1. “Jingle Bell Rock” – Bobby Helms

 First released by Bobby Helms in 1957, “Jingle Bell Rock” is one of the most popular festive tunes ever.
-It receives frequent airplay on US radio stations around the holidays and has inspired a host of cover tributes from other artists.
+It receives frequent airplay on US radio stations around the holidays and inspires a host of cover tributes from other artists.

-The song is steeped with elements of rockabilly and country, with a catchy set of lyrics you just can’t help but sing along with.
+The song is steeped with elements of rockabilly and country with a catchy set of lyrics you just can’t help but sing along.